As part of its duty to serve and protect the public interest, the College is required to have a formal fitness to practise process.

 The College and the member of the College who is alleged to be incapacitated are the parties to the hearing.

 Fitness to Practise Committee hearings are closed to the public unless the person who is alleged to be incapacitated requests otherwise.
-The Registrar must receive this request (in the form of a written notice) before the day the hearing starts.
-The Fitness to Practise Committee may deny the request that the hearing be open to the public if the Committee is satisfied that:

 For more information, please read the Rules of Procedure of the Fitness to Practise Committee.